AlexsLemonade/scpca-nf/external-instructions.md

 To do this, we recommend using [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) to encapsulate settings like the [`executor`](https://www.nextflow.io/docs/latest/executor.html) that will be used to run each process and associated details that may be required, such as queue names or the container engine (i.e., [Docker](https://www.nextflow.io/docs/latest/docker.html) or [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) your system uses.
 You will likely want to consult your HPC documentation and/or support staff to determine recommended settings.

-**Note:** To use the default index files, which are stored on S3, compute nodes must have access to the internet.
+**Note:** To use the default index files and default cell type reference files, which are stored on S3, compute nodes must have access to the internet.
 You may also need to supply AWS credentials for S3 access, or set `aws.client.anonymous = true` within the Nextflow profile.

 In our example template file [`user_template.config`](examples/user_template.config), we define a profile named `cluster` which could be invoked with the following command: